Project Portfolio

 The Paleogenomics Lab is a joint venture between Beth Shapiro and Richard (Ed) Green.
 Their research focuses on the evolutionary and ecological questions that connect with the study of genomics.

-Genomics Platform and Technology Development
+Genomics Technology Development

 Computational Nanopore Genomics